wheresalice/presto-mysql-kafka-minio/README.md

-# Presto with MySQL and Kafka
+# Presto with MySQL, Minio and Kafka

 Presto, MySQL, Minio and Kafka in Docker.
 Query your MySQL data and join it to Kafka and Minio data.